|First appointment||From appointment to treatment*|

 At Shepton Mallet NHS Treatment Centre we offer free NHS treatments to all patients.
 You are not required to pay if you are an NHS patient and have been referred for treatment by your GP.

 If you are unable to receive the treatment you need on the NHS, but don’t have private health insurance, look for this icon to discover the option of paying for yourself.

 Please note: All our surgical procedures will be carried out at our in-patient hospital at Shepton Mallet, even if you have an outpatient appointment at a different hospital.

-The ulnar nerve goes around the back of the inner side of the elbow and through a tight tunnel between the forearm muscles.
-Pressure or compression on the nerve can result in numbness in the ring and little fingers.
-Ulnar nerve release surgery involves cutting ligaments to reduce pressure on the nerve.
-It can be performed as keyhole surgery and usually doesn’t require an overnight stay.
+The ulnar nerve goes around the back of the inner side of your elbow and through a tight tunnel between the forearm muscles.
+Pressure or compression on the nerve can result in numbness in the ring and little fingers, which minor surgery can release.